-In the financing of innovation, asymmetric information and moral hazard play a very important role.
-It is not easy for an external financier to evaluate innovative ideas, above all at the initial stage when they are taking shape, because innovative firms often prefer to cloak them in protective secrecy.
+In the financing of innovation asymmetric information plays a very important role.
+Innovative firms often prefer to cloak new ideas in protective secrecy to prevent other competitors to use them.
 The quality of the signal sent outside the firm is therefore weak.
-In this context of pronounced information asymmetries and wide variability of the returns of innovative projects, external financiers find it very difficult to assess new ideas.
-Monitoring firms' activity and their effort to tackle moral hazard is also problematic: financial resources can easily be reallocated from low-risk to high-risk projects, these firms have little or no collateral to pledge to external financiers in order to align incentives, and frequently their capital is mainly human capital that can easily walk away leaving the firm that has been financed bereft of the idea.
+In this context of pronounced information asymmetries and wide variability of the returns of innovative projects, external financiers find it very difficult to assess new ideas and adverse selection problems are widespread.
+Monitoring firms' activity and their effort to tackle moral hazard is also problematic: financial resources can easily be reallocated from low-risk to high-risk projects and innovative firms have little or no collateral to pledge to external financiers in order to align incentives.

-External finance can therefore be very costly for innovative firms, which is why they tend to finance R&D mainly out of internally generated resources such as cash flow (Hall, 2009).1 However, cash flow may not be sufficient to finance major innovative projects because it is cyclical.
+External finance can therefore be very costly for innovative firms, which is why they finance R&D mainly out of internally generated resources such as cash flow (Hall, 2009).
+However, cash flow may not be sufficient to finance major innovative projects because it is cyclical.
 Furthermore, in their first few years of activity firms do not normally generate any internal financial resources.
 As a consequence, innovative firms may have to rely on external finance, either debt or equity.

 The theoretical literature states that innovative firms should prefer equity to debt.
 Debt, especially bank debt, often requires collateral that innovative firms may lack of.
-Debt can exacerbate moral hazard problems, as innovative firms can easily replace low-risk investments with innovative high-risk projects which have a higher probability of failure and, should they succeed, offer lenders no share in extra-returns.(Jensen and Meckling, 1976; Carpenter and Petersen, 2002).
+Debt can exacerbate moral hazard problems, as innovative firms can easily replace low-risk investments with innovative high-risk projects which have a higher probability of failure and, should they succeed, offer lenders no share in extra-returns (Jensen and Meckling, 1976; Carpenter and Petersen, 2002).
 Finally, the marginal cost of new debt for innovative firms can soar inasmuch as the probability and the severity of failure increase rapidly when debts rise and collateral is nil.
 Financing innovation with equity is a better option: equity does not require collateral, does not exacerbate moral hazard problems connected with debt, does not increase the firm's bankruptcy probability, and allows investors to share fully in the returns of the project in case of success.

-The empirical literature has consistently found that equity is more commonly used than debt in financing innovation (Blass and Yosha, 2003; Aghion, Bond, Klemm and Marinescu, 2004; Carpenter and Petersen, 2002; Brown and Petersen, 2009).
-However, the evidence on the effect of equity financing on innovation is still scarce, owing to the difficulties of gathering data that include information on firms' innovative activity and financial flows.
-Moreover, most of the empirical studies have found a correlation between equity and innovation as there are important hurdles to overcome in establishing a causal relationship.
+The empirical literature has consistently found that equity is more commonly used than debt in financing innovation (Blass and Yosha, 2003; Aghion, Bond, Klemm and Marinescu, 2004; Brown, Fazzari and Petersen, 2009).
+However, the evidence is still scarce, specifically for European coun-